p3t33/nixos_flake/README.md

 dotfiles to the possible extent.

 # Highlights
-- Multiple host configurations using [home-manager] as a NixOS module, allowing for shared configurations across systems, with an option for standalone home-manager configurations to be used on generic Linux hosts, such as Ubuntu.
+- Multiple machines configurations using [home-manager] as a NixOS module, allowing for shared configurations across systems, with an option for standalone home-manager configurations to be used on generic Linux machines, such as Ubuntu.
 - Secrets deployment using [sops-nix].
 - Extensively configured xorg and terminal environment.
 - Configuration for KVM, VirtualBox, and docker.